CapsAdmin/NattLua/README.md

 ^^^^^^^^^: -1 is not a subset of 1 .. inf
 ```

-## ffi.cdef errors in the compiler
+## ffi.cdef parse errors to type errors

+ffi functions including cdef are already typed, but to showcase how we might throw parsing errors to the type system we can do the following:

 ```lua
 analyzer function ffi.cdef(c_declaration: string)